 Fire is an essential part of Oregon’s ecosystem, but it is also a serious threat to life and property particularly in the state’s growing rural communities.
 Wildfires are fires occurring in areas having large areas of flammable vegetation that require a suppression response.
 Areas of wildfire risk exist throughout the state with areas in central, southwest and northeast Oregon having the highest risk.

 The Future Climate Projections Clatsop County report issued by the Oregon Climate Change Research Institute in February 2020, states that over the last several decades, warmer and drier conditions during the summer months have contributed to an increase in fuel aridity and enabled more frequent large fires, an increase in the total area burned, and a longer fire season across the western United States, particularly in forested ecosystems.
 In Clatsop County, the frequency of very high fire danger days per years is projected to increase on average by 10 days, with a range of -3 to +28 days by 2050.
 Given the predominance of forested land in the Seaside Rural Planning Area, increased wildfire frequency poses a significant risk.

+TSUNAMI

+Tsunamis have historically been rare in Oregon.
+Since 1812, Oregon has experienced about a dozen tsunamis with wave heights greater than 3 feet; some of these were destructive.
+A small area to the east of the City limits of Cannon Beach is located within the tsunami regulatory line.
+DOGAMI provides maps detailing the inundation zones.
+Tsunami impacts in this area will likely destroy roads and structures and isolate this area for days or weeks.
+An evacuation route should be located within the Seaside Rural Planning Area.

+EARTHQUAKE / CASCADIA SUBDUCTION ZONE EVENT

+A Cascadia Subduction Zone (CSZ) event is the most likely event to severely impact the Seaside Rural Planning Area.
+In the event of a CSZ event, this area will be isolated as roads and transportation systems will likely be severely damaged or destroyed.
+CERT volunteer training should be encouraged and cache areas and assembly points should be identified and developed.
+The County should promote education to ensure that residents and households are prepared to be self-sufficient for a minimum of two weeks in the event of a CSZ occurance.

 NATURAL RESOURCES